beakerbrowser/beaker/README.md

 #### Why Beaker?

- - Users can share files with end-to-end secrecy
+ - You can share files privacy
- - Data published via the Dat peer-to-peer protocol is controlled by the user
+ - You control your data
- - Peer-to-peer websites can be forked, modified, and shared
+ - You can duplicate, modify, and share websites
- - Peer-to-peer websites work offline, because they don't rely on hosts
+ - You can use P2P apps while offline
- - Peer-to-peer websites are versioned, so users can peg a version or view a website at any point in its history
+ - You can go back in time and see previous verions of your content

 #### P2P Web APIs